Oscar Slater: Trial of Oscar Slater

 At his trial presided over by Lord Guthrie, whose summing up was highly prejudicial, defence witnesses provided Slater with an alibi and confirmed that he had announced his trip to America long before the date of Mrs. Gilchrist's murder.
 He was convicted by a majority of nine to six (five "not proven" and one "not guilty").
 In May 1909, he was sentenced to death, with the execution to take place before the end of that month.
 However, Slater's lawyers organised a petition that was signed by 20,000 people, and the Secretary of State for Scotland, Lord Pentland, subsequently issued a conditional pardon and commuted the sentence to life imprisonment.
-Slater was to serve nineteen years at Peterhead Prison.
+Slater would serve nineteen years at Peterhead Prison.

 The following year, the Scottish lawyer and amateur criminologist William Roughead published his Trial of Oscar Slater, highlighting flaws in the prosecution.
 The circumstantial evidence against Slater included his alleged "flight from justice".
 The prosecution's evidence and witnesses identifying Slater as a suspect, including maid Helen Lambie, were also criticized as fleeting and otherwise unreliable, prejudiced, tainted, or coached.
 In particular, Slater was conspicuously contrasted with nine off-duty policemen in a rigged identification parade.

 Slater received little support from within Glasgow's Jewish community, which was attributed towards concerns around drawing attention to Slater's Jewish identity in light of the case's notoriety and the potential for a rise in antisemitism as a result.

 The Case of Oscar Slater

 Roughead's book convinced many of Slater's innocence; influential people included Sir Edward Marshall Hall; Ramsay MacDonald; (eventually) Viscount Buckmaster; and Sir Arthur Conan Doyle.
 In 1912, Conan Doyle published The Case of Oscar Slater, a plea for a full pardon for Slater.

-In 1914 Thomas McKinnon Wood ordered a Private Inquiry into the case.
+In 1914, Thomas McKinnon Wood ordered a Private Inquiry into the case.
 A detective in the case, John Thomson Trench, provided information which had allegedly been deliberately concealed from the trial by the police.
 The Inquiry found that the conviction was sound, and instead, Trench was dismissed from the force and prosecuted on trumped-up charges from which he was eventually acquitted.

 Criminal Appeal (Scotland) Act 1927

 1927 saw the publication of The Truth about Oscar Slater by William Park.
 The contents of the book led the Solicitor General for Scotland, Alexander Munro MacRobert, to conclude that it was no longer proven that Slater was guilty.

-An Act (17 & 18 Geo.
-V) was passed to extend the jurisdiction of the then recently established Scottish Court of Criminal Appeal to convictions before the original shut-off date of 1926.
+The Criminal Appeal (Scotland) Act 1927 (17 & 18 Geo.
+5. c.
+26) was passed to extend the jurisdiction of the then recently established Scottish Court of Criminal Appeal to convictions before the original shut-off date of 1926.
 Slater's conviction was quashed in July 1928 on the grounds that Lord Guthrie had failed to direct the jury about the irrelevance of allegations relating to Slater's previous character.

-After serving an almost two-decades long prison sentence of hard labour, Slater received only £6,000 (2019: £) in compensation.